 Abstract.
-The simulated Northern Hemisphere winter stationary wave (SW) field is investigated in 11 subseasonal-to-seasonal (S2S) models.
+The simulated Northern Hemisphere stationary wave (SW) field is investigated in 11 subseasonal-to-seasonal (S2S) models.
 It is shown that while most models considered can well-simulate the stationary wavenumbers 1 and 2 during the first two weeks of integration, they diverge from observations following week 3.
-Those models with a poor resolution
+Those models with a poor resolution in the

-- 5 in the stratosphere struggle to simulate the waves, both in the troposphere and the stratosphere, even during the first two weeks.
+- 5 stratosphere struggle to simulate the waves, both in the troposphere and the stratosphere, even during the first two weeks, and biases extend from the troposphere all the way up to the stratosphere.
 Focusing on the tropospheric regions where SWs peak in amplitude reveals that the models generally do a better job in simulating the Northwest Pacific stationary trough, while certain models struggle to simulate the stationary ridges both in Western North America and the North Atlantic.
-In addition, a strong relationship is found between regional biases in the stationary height field and model errors in simulated upward propagation of planetary waves into the stratosphere.
-In the - 10 stratosphere, biases mostly are in wave-2 in those models with high stratospheric resolution, whereas in those models with low resolution in the stratosphere, a wave-1 bias is evident, which leads to a strong bias in the stratospheric mean zonal circulation due to the predominance of wave-1 there.
-Finally, biases in both amplitude and location of mean tropical convection and the subsequent subtropical downwelling are identified as possible contributors to biases in the regional SW field in the troposphere.
+In addition, a strong relationship is found between regional biases in the stationary height field and model errors in simulated upward propagation of - 10 planetary waves into the stratosphere.
+In the stratosphere, biases mostly are in wave-2 in those models with high stratospheric resolution, whereas in those models with low resolution in the stratosphere, a wave-1 bias is evident, which leads to a strong bias in the stratospheric mean zonal circulation due to the predominance of wave-1 there.
+Finally, biases in both amplitude and location of mean tropical convection and the subsequent subtropical downwelling, are identified as possible contributors to biases in the regional SW field in the troposphere.

-1 Introduction
+15 1 Introduction

-15 The Northern Hemisphere (NH) climate is not uniform in longitude, despite the incoming solar radiation being roughly zonally symmetric on a daily average.
+The Northern Hemisphere (NH) climate is not uniform in longitude, despite the incoming solar radiation being roughly zonally symmetric on a daily average.
 This zonal asymmetry in the NH climate is a result of large-scale asymmetries in the lower boundary of Earth, that force large-scale waves that are stationary in nature, and are stronger in amplitude during boreal winter compared to boreal summer (Held et al., 2002; Garfinkel et al., 2020).

-Previous works have found that large-scale orography, such as the Rockies in North America and the Tibetean Plateau in Asia, plays a major role in forcing the NH stationary waves (SWs hereafter).
-Land-sea contrast, driven by differences in heat capactwo dependent on the region and also subject to nonlinear interactions (Garfinkel et al., 2020).
+20 Previous works have found that large-scale orography, such as the Rockies in North America and the Tibetean Plateau in Asia, plays a major role in forcing the NH stationary waves (SWs hereafter).
+Land-sea contrast, driven by differences in heat capacity and friction between ocean and continents, also is a crucial driver of stationary waves, with the relative importance of the two dependent on the region and also subject to nonlinear interactions (Garfinkel et al., 2020).
 In addition, zonal sea-surface temperature (SST) and diabatic heating anomalies in extratropical and tropical regions, have been found to be a major driver of the large-scale extratropical SWs pattern and circulation (Held et al., 2002).
-Tropical mid-tropospheric diabatic heating is
+Tropical mid-tropospheric diabatic heating is balanced by adiabatic cooling, while extratropical mid-tropospheric diabatic heating is balanced by a large-scale meridional circulation (Hoskins and Karoly, 1981).
+Hence both tropical and extratropical diabatic heating can act as a Rossby wave source (RWS), as both lead to the advection of barotropic absolute vorticity by the upper tropospheric divergent flow (Sardeshmukh and Hoskins, 1988).